brooth/jeta/README.md

 }
 ```

-Other way to provide the path to your `jeta.properties` is annotation processor option.
+Other way to provide the path to your `jeta.properties` is annotation processor options.
 Some `apt` plugins provides the ability to declare those options:
 ```groovy
 apt {
     arguments {